freyjasdottir/code-day-capybara-tests/README.md

 $ bundle
 ```

-To run tests in the browser (Firefox):
+To run tests in the browser (Chrome):

 ```
 $ bundle exec rspec